Google Street View in Asia

-In Asia, Google Street View is available in Bangladesh, Bhutan, Cambodia, Hong Kong, Indonesia, Israel, India, Japan, Kyrgyzstan, Macau, Malaysia, Mongolia, the Philippines, Qatar, Russia, Singapore, South Korea, Sri Lanka, Taiwan, Thailand, Turkey, and Vietnam.
-It is also available for a few select tourist attractions in the People's Republic of China and Pakistan.
+In Asia, Google Street View is available in Bangladesh, Bhutan, British Indian Ocean Territory, Cambodia, Hong Kong, Indonesia, Israel, India, Japan, Jordan, Kazakhstan, Kyrgyzstan, Laos, Lebanon, Macau, Malaysia, Mongolia, Nepal, the Philippines, Qatar, Russia, Singapore, South Korea, Sri Lanka, Taiwan, Thailand, Turkey, the United Arab Emirates and Vietnam.
+This includes territories disputed by both Israel (Golan Heights and West Bank) and India (northern Arunachal Pradesh).
+It is also available for a few select tourist attractions in the People's Republic of China, Iraq, and Pakistan.

 Timeline of introductions

-Service in Japan was introduced on August 4, 2008.
+Service in Japan was introduced on August 5, 2008.
 Japan's coverage was initially concentrated in five areas with a total of 10 camera icons.
 The service has faced criticisms from bloggers in Japan of cultural insensitivity.

 On May 26, 2011, Google announced that, in India, capturing of Street View images in Bangalore, the capital of the state of Karnataka, had started.
-However, Google Street View was banned from Bangalore on June 20, 2011.
+However, Google Street View was banned from Bangalore on June 21, 2011.

 On September 2, 2011, Google has revealed that its Street View feature will be introduced to the country in association with the Tourism Authority of Thailand.

 On September 3, 2011, Google started to collaborate with Tourism Malaysia to record Malaysian locations to be featured on its Google Map Street View.

 On January 24, 2012, Google Street View was launched in South Korea starting with imagery from the country's capital, Seoul, as well as South Korea's second largest city, Busan.

 Google Street View in Jordan was launched in November 2015 which included 43 archaeological sites.
 On the announcement day, Queen Rania wrote on the announcement and praised tourism enhancing efforts in Jordan.

-Since March 2022 a large amount of Street view, taken by Google since November 2021, has been added in Bangladesh.
+Since March 2022, a large amount of Street view, taken by Google since November 2021, has been added in Bangladesh.
 This coverage covers mostly agricultural areas of Dhaka Division, and as of April 2022 it continues to expand every few days.

-In July 27, 2022 Google added street view coverage in ten major cities of India and its surroundings, ending thus the 11-year-old ban on Google Street View.
+On July 27, 2022, Google added street view coverage in ten major cities of India and its surroundings, ending thus the 11-year-old ban on Google Street View.
 The footage is shot from Tech Mahindra and Genesys companies and licensed to Google.
 There is planning for a rollout of the service in national level, and there are daily additions of Indian roads into the platform.

+On March 22, 2024, Google added street view coverage throughout the country of Kazakhstan, covering all regions.
+The coverage mostly consists of major roads and urban areas.

+In April 2024, Google added street view coverage in Lebanon.

+In January 2025, Google added street view in Coron in The Philippines.

+In June 2025, Google restored street view in Vietnam, but there were no announcements about it.